JM-Weber/James-Weber/docs/ukesm.md

 ### My Experience with UKESM

-I have extensive experience setting up and running simulations in UKESM.
+I have extensive experience setting up and running simulations in UKESM for my own work and for colleagues.
 My experience includes:

 - Free-running atmosphere-only experiments such as those in AerChemMIP ([Collins et al; 2017](https://gmd.copernicus.org/articles/10/585/2017/)).
+- Emission perturbation experiments
+  - doubling BVOC emissions
+  - scaling emissions of particular species
-- Emission perturbation experimenst (e.g. doubling BVOC emissions, creating timeseries and timeslice emission files from different future scenarios like SSP126 and SSP370).
+  - creating timeseries and timeslice emission files from different future scenarios like SSP126 and SSP370).
 - Land use/cover change experiments.
 This has involved modifying land surface input files in UKESM's atmosphere-only mode (e.g. increasing or decreasing forest cover) including converting and regridding land surface input files from CESM to work in UKESM.
 - Fully coupled simulations (all components of UKESM free to interact).
 - Nudged atmosphere-only experiments with high frequency output for comparison against surface, aircraft and satellite observations.